-Some nice things people have said about my work—a useful list to look at when I’m feeling a bit depressed and unproductive.
+Some nice things people have said about my work.
 Listed below in reverse chronological order.

 Free software entrepeneur,